 Fluor corporation is the largest construction and engineering company in the United States.
 It has offices in 25 countries with major operations in Canada, Middle East and Australia.
 Many people believe that the shale oil revolution will be the engine for the revival of manufacturing in the United States.
 To some extent this is already happening, with a number of huge petrochemical facilities already under construction along the Gulf Coast, and more being planned.
 These are complex multi – billion dollar projects, and somebody has to build them.
 Flour is one of a handful of companies world-wide with the capability to provide a full range of construction related activities, (design, engineering, procurement, construction, maintenance, and project management services) for these facilities.

-About 30 percent of Fluor’s revenues are based in the United States.
+About 30 percent of Fluor corporation’s revenues are based in the United States.
 Flour has the capital and the technical expertise to build huge projects.
-Fluor’s durable competitive advantage comes from its size, and the fact that it can build things that things that not many companies can.
+Fluor corporation’s durable competitive advantage comes from its size, and the fact that it can build things that things that not many companies can.

-Fluor is a holding company whose major operations are divided into five primary business groups.
+Fluor corporation is a holding company whose major operations are divided into five primary business groups.

 In the second quarter of 2014, 53% of the company’s revenue, and 54% of its profit, came from this sector.
 Oil & Gas designs and builds some of the world’s largest and most complex energy and petrochemical projects in remote and challenging locations around the globe.
 The group provides engineering, procurement, construction and construction management services for processing plants, refineries, pipelines, offshore facilities and other energy assets.